InHouse playbook

 The Challenges of Lean Startup

-1. Rapid Experimentation and feedback are essential but don’t replace the founder’s unique insight, grit, and strategy to win over a market.
+1. Rapid experimentation and feedback are essential but don’t replace the founder’s unique insight, grit, and strategy to win over a market.

 2. Overemphasis on shipping an MVP to Persist, Pivot, or Perish.
 It’s very hard to discern what is the minimum or viable part of the product, leaving most to give up too early on the idea.